MRC-Epid-it24/deployment/instances/example/README.md

 Where `(instance name)` is the name of a subdirectory in `instances` describing an Intake24 instance.

+Note: depending on the security settings of the target host the `sudoers` file might not be writable.
+This script will not attempt to change the file's permissions.

+If the script fails to add the deploy user to `sudoers`, make sure the file (`/etc/sudoers`) is writable by the root user (`sudo chmod 600 /etc/sudoers` will make it writable; don't forget to change it back to read-only with `sudo chmod 400 /etc/sudoers/`).

+If the `chmod` command fails with an "Operation not permitted" error check the file's attributes with `lsattr /etc/sudoers`.
+If the attribute list has an immutable (`i`) flag, remove it with `sudo chattr -i /etc/sudoers` and rerun the `chmod` command.

+Change it back (`sudo chattr +i /etc/sudoers`) after running the deploy user script and restoring the file's permissions to preserve the target system's security settings.

 #### 3.3.
 Delete the bootstrap configuration files

 At this point access using the initial (potentially root) user is no longer